Impact event: Precambrian

-In 2021, evidence for a probable impact 3.46 billion-years ago at Pilbara Craton has been found in the form of a 150 km crater created by the impact of a 10 km asteroid into the sea at a depth of 2.5 km (near the site of Marble Bar, Western Australia).
+In 2021, evidence for a probable impact 3.46 billion-years ago at Pilbara Craton has been found in the form of a 150 km crater created by the impact of a 10 km asteroid (named "The Apex Asteroid") into the sea at a depth of 2.5 km (near the site of Marble Bar, Western Australia).
 The event caused global tsunamis.
 It is also coincidental to some of the earliest evidence of life on Earth, fossilized Stromatolites.